 To access online content in ArcGIS Pro, you must have an active portal connection.

 Your active portal is either ArcGIS Online or ArcGIS Enterprise.
 It is ArcGIS Online if you are signed in to ArcGIS Pro through an ArcGIS Online organization or an ArcGIS public account.
 It is ArcGIS Enterprise if you are signed in through an ArcGIS Enterprise organization.
-Your active portal, along with the content shared to your ArcGIS organization and the groups to which you belong, determines the online content available to you.
+Your active portal, along with the content shared to your ArcGIS organization and the groups you belong to, determines the online content available to you.

 The sign-in status at the top of the ArcGIS Pro start page, and at the top of the application window in an open project, shows your active portal.